Nayangawande007/Nayangawande007/README.md

 - 👋 Hi, I’m Nayan
 - 👀 I’m interested in ...Coding, Traveling,Exploring new things
-- 🌱 I’m currently learning ...New Things
+- 🌱 I’m currently learning ...skills i needed
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...